ECHibiki/Tsukuyomi-UseCase-List/Mod PHP Use Cases.md

       - If it's a thread then remove any posts in the list which are associated and move the full thread into the delete target
       - Images follow with the move
     -  Deletes reset the bump order unless explicitly specified to maintain it
+    -  A thread delete restores a thread from the archive
     - Rebuild pages
   - Section: True delete
     -  For a given post, apply a delete to it.
     -  Deleted post goes into the recycling bin to be cleared on a timer
     -  Deletes reset the bump order unless explicitly specified to maintain it
+    -  A thread delete restores a thread from the archive
     -  Rebuild pages
   - Section: Delete file
     - Send the file to the recycling bin for timed removal